olebole/irafdoc/doc/quadred.guide.rst

   the sky background is determined in exactly the same way as the iillumination pattern, in fact the same sky image may be used for both the sky iillumination and for the fringe correction.
-The task works consistently with the <tt>"mk"</tt> tasks in that the input images are processed first if needed and then the output correction image is produced with the specified name or replaces the input image if no output image is specified.
+The task works consistently with the <span style="font-family: monospace;">"mk"</span> tasks in that the input images are processed first if needed and then the output correction image is produced with the specified name or replaces the input image if no output image is specified.
   As examples,